 In addition to low premiums, Geico is known for offering many discount options to help policyholders lower their premiums even more.
 And if you are looking for digital access to your policy information, Geico is a great choice.
 Its mobile app lets you access ID cards, call for roadside assistance and file a claim.
 The app has a 4.7 out of 5.0 rating on Google Play and 4.8 out of 5.0 on the App Store.

 North Carolina Farm Bureau

 North Carolina Farm Bureau may be a smaller company than the others on our list, but it makes up for it with service.
 The company has agents in every county in the state.
-Since it calls North Carolina home, the company’s agents may be very familiar with the specific needs of North Carolina drivers.
+Since it calls North Carolina home, the company’s agents may be very familiar with the specific needs of Wilmington drivers.

 North Carolina Farm Bureau also sells home, life, health, farm and business insurance.
 If you purchase an auto insurance policy through them, it may be convenient to bundle all your policies in one place.

 Learn more: Erie Insurance Review

 As the largest insurer of personal vehicles in the country, State Farm is a behemoth in the auto insurance industry.
 The company offers a variety of coverages, including ridesharing coverage and options to insure classic cars and sports cars.

 If you have teen drivers to insure, State Farm may be a great option.
 The Steer Clear program can help teach your teen safe driving habits and provide you with a discount on your auto insurance premium.
 Your teen may also qualify for a good student discount if they are a full-time high school or college student and maintain a certain GPA or letter grade average.